ibioChile/Transcriptomics-R-Workshop-public/Session1-RNAseq_Data_Preprocessing/2_Pipeline-Data_preprocessing.md

     mkdir trimmed_fastqc
     fastqc -t 8 trimmed/*P.fastq.gz -o trimmed_fastqc

+Remember that, **as mentioned in section 1.1**, if you are using the WSL system (Linux in Windows) you must copy the **.html** to any folder that could be seen by Windows (for example, the root of the disk C).

 ## 2. Mapping and reads quantification

 Now that we have prepared our reads, we can align the reads to an existing reference genome of Arabidopsis.
 The current version of the reference genome is TAIR10.
 Here we will use [HiSat2](http://daehwankimlab.github.io/hisat2/) to align these reads.
 HiSat2 is the descendent of TopHat, one of the first widely-used aligners, but alternative mappers could be used, such as STAR, salmon, kalisto, etc. There are often numerous mapping parameters that we can specify, but usually the default mapping parameters are fine.
 However, library type (paired-end vs single-end) and library strandness (stranded vs unstranded) require some different settings when mapping and counting, so they are two important pieces of information to know about samples.
 This Arabidopsis data comprises unstranded, paired-end reads so we will specify that where necessary.
 HiSat2 can output a mapping summary file that tells what proportion of reads mapped to the reference genome.
 As we’re only using a subset of 1,000,000 reads per sample, aligning should just take a few minutes or so.
 To run the full samples from this dataset would take longer.